DIGITAL ADMINISTRATIVE AND TRAINING ASSISTANT

 "The European Judo Union is proud to contribute to the DATA project, which aligns perfectly with our mission to promote innovation and excellence in sports.
 By leveraging digital tools and specialised education, this initiative empowers sports organisations to adapt to modern challenges, enhancing not only performance but also inclusivity and collaboration across all levels of management."

 The foundation for the DATA project is now firmly established.
 By blending advanced technology with a commitment to inclusivity, the initiative promises to set new benchmarks in the evolution of sports management and training.
-The outcomes of the DATA project are set to resonate far beyond its origins, inspiring a future where digital transformation and human connection in sports management thrive hand in hand.
+The outcomes of the DATA project are poised to resonate far beyond its origins, inspiring a future where digital transformation and human connection in sports management thrive in harmony.

 The Rijeka Sports Association (Riječki sportski savez) serves as the central coordinating body for sports activities in the city of Rijeka, Croatia.
 Established under Article 48 of the Croatian Sports Act, the association unites all sports clubs within the city, promoting and developing sports across various disciplines.
 Its primary responsibilities include coordinating member activities, fostering sports in alignment with the National Sports Development Programme, particularly focusing on children, youth, students, and individuals with disabilities and proposing public sports program co-funding initiatives to the city government and council for adoption.